juliohm1978/kubeless-pulsar-trigger/README.md

     memory: 512Mi
 ```

-You change those by overriding them in the `deployment` object for your trigger.
+You change those by overriding them in the `deployment` object in your trigger.
 In fact, the entire Deployment created by the controller can be customized directly in the trigger.

 ```yaml
 apiVersion: kubeless.io/v1